ESMValGroup/ESMValTool_Tutorial/_episodes/06-preprocessor.md

 > {: .solution}
 {:.challenge}

-> ## Different periods
+> ## Different time periods
 >
-> Split the diagnostic in 2: the second one should use a different period.
+> Split the diagnostic in two with two different time periods for the same variable.
-> You're free to choose the periods yourself.
-For example, 1 could be 'recent',
+> You can choose the time periods yourself.
+For example, the recent past and
-> the other '20th_century'.
-For this, you'll have to add a new variable group.
+> the 20th century.
+You can do this by using variable groups.
 >
 > > ## Solution
 > >